The older version of Google Chrome cannot be removed – Error 1612

 4. Copy that installer to C:\Windows\Installer and rename it using the name from the registry, in this example 5c65738b.msi.
 (Note that just supplying the path to the older MSI when prompted during installation did not work—I had to copy it to C:\Windows\Installer.)

 5. Run the new installer that you downloaded in step 1.
+Or better, install it in Ninite interactive mode.
 It should now pick up the old installer and do a proper update.
 You should see MsInstaller events 11707 and 1033 in the Application event log indicating that the installation succeeded.
 There should be a new registry key with install details:

 Chrome Update 3